asama-w/PyBer_Analysis/README.md

 |Lowest avg driver's earning per trip <br /> $16.57|In-between <br /> $39.50|Highest driver's earning per trip <br /> $55.49|
 |Cheapest avg ride fare per trip <br /> $24.53|Medium-high avg ride fare per trip <br /> $30.97| Most expensive avg ride fare per trip<br /> $34.62|

 + From the data frames and multiple-line plot, ride-sharing is not a high demand services in the rural city type.
-However, this results in a highest earning of drivers among the three city types (rural's drivers earning-per-trip is approximately 3 times higher than Urban cities' drivers), despite having a relatively low ride numbers.
+However, this results in a highest earning of drivers among the three city types despite having a relatively low ride numbers.

 + The different demands in ride-sharing services may due to the population factors, the geographic factors, the economical factors, the needs of ride-sharing, or the price per ride that is relatively high in rural cities, and relatively low in urban cities.
 To attract more customers to use ride-sharing services in the rural and subrural area, the company may need to do more research on the habituals of the residences in the cities, the approachability of the app and services, and find the touch point of the fare that is competitively with the others transportation options available in the areas.
 The company can promote the app with the aim of top-tier but affordable riding experience in-mind, so that the riders will remember the brand PyBer, and think of it first when there is the need to commute.

 + To increase the total fares in Suburban cities, where the demand trends seems to be rising, the company can do a seasonal promotional campaign, such as additional discount if the pick-up locations and trip-destinations is within the cities, promoting the ride-sharing services using friend-referring discount to attract more customers to use their ride-share app and keep the ride-sharing trend goings.

-+ As the Urban's driver earn comparably low, one solution to make up for the low average fare per drivers is to gain more riders such that there are more ride trips than the driver to increase the average earning, and encourage the drivers to keep working with PyBer.
-In the urban cities where the ride-sharing is usually in high demand, the company can do a surprise campaign to thanks the frequent riders, giving out discounts, or collecting points which can be converted to the ride fare money.
++ As the Urban's driver earn comparably low, one solution to make up for the low average fare per drivers while encouraging the drivers to keep working with PyBer is to gain more ride trips such that there are more rides than the drivers to increase the average earning.
+In the urban cities where the ride-sharing is already used widely, the company can do a surprise campaign to thanks the frequent riders, giving out discounts, or collecting points which can be converted to the ride fare money, or the company can aim to promote the ride services on a safety perspective, to maintain the current riders with the hope that they will use the service more frequently.